 Educational Intervention Program

-CYC’s Educational Intervention program focuses on supporting 9th grade students failing 1-2 core courses, but also serves additional students based on the individual school’s need.
+CYC’s Educational Intervention program focuses on supporting 9th grade students failing 1-2 core courses.
 CYC Educational Intervention Specialists work directly with students and collaboratively with school staff to meet students’ academic needs and reduce barriers to success.

 Research shows that one core course failure in the 9th grade decreases one's chance of graduating by 20 percent, and this decrease continues for each additional course failure.
 Because the 9th grade year serves as a predictor of future success, CYC implements a hybrid model of service that combines direct service to students (academic monitoring, skill-building training, and advocacy) with capacity building in schools so that all 9th graders can move to 10th grade on time by credit.

 - Study Skills